 Economics (ECON) Chair

-.
-In order to declare either an economics major or minor students must have already completed either ECON 251
+in the first year, however, students can still stay on track if it's taken after the first year.
+In order to declare a major or minor, students must have already completed either ECON 251

 or ECON 252

 with a grade of C or better.
 ECON 151

 .
 Majors advance through a core of analytical courses and choose among a series of options in theoretical and applied economics.
 Students with an interest in graduate work leading to careers in such fields as economics, law, business, or public administration are asked to discuss these objectives early in their college careers in order to plan an appropriate program in economics.
 While not an undergraduate business or professional school, the department provides essential background for a variety of career interests.

 stresses problem-solving and deductive-reasoning skills essential to a successful major in the field.
 It is the first course for all potential majors unless they enter with AP or transfer credit.
 In the last instance, the department chair must be contacted as early as possible.

 Because the introductory course is in great demand, students may not secure a seat in their first semester.
 Students do not have to take this course during their first year in order to become an economics major, but prospective majors should aim to complete 151, 251, 252, and statistics by the end of sophomore year, especially if they plan to study abroad during their junior year.

 Introduction to Statistics (MATH 105 or CORE 143S) is a prerequisite for ECON 375 and for the economics major.
 Other statistics courses (such as MATH 316) may be substituted for MATH 105 or CORE 143S subject to departmental approval.
 Students are strongly encouraged to take calculus: MATH 161, 162, and 163 (Calculus I, II, and III) are especially helpful.
 A good mathematics background makes advanced work in economics at Colgate more accessible and more interesting.
 Students with a strong interest in mathematics should consider the major in mathematical economics.